aroman/freya-on-a-mac/README.md

 **NOTE**: For those who don't know this, a dollar sign (`$`) indicates that you type the command into a Terminal window.
 You do not copy the dollar sign :-)

+### Prep Your Mac Hard Drive

 1. Back your computer up.

 1. No, really!
 Make sure you have a backup, and make sure to test that it works.
 This procedure has been tested multiple times, but there's still a chance something could go wrong and you could lose data.
-On macOS, [Time Machine](https://support.apple.com/en-us/HT201250) is a great option for backing your computer up.
+On macOS, [Time Machine][timemachine] is a great option for backing your computer up.

 1. Shrink your macOS partition to make room for elementary OS.
 At least 30 GB is a reasonable minimum.
   - If you plan on using elementary OS as your primary OS, you'll want to give it much more, of course.
 Once you decide what size you want to resize your macOS partition down to, you can resize it with this command: `$ diskutil cs resizeStack / XXXg`, where XXX is the desired number of GB your macOS partition will be resized down to.
   - For example, if your Mac has a 500 GB internal hard drive, you might decide to allocate 300 GB for macOS, and 200 GB for elementary OS.
 You'd then issue this command: `$ diskutil cs resizeStack / 300g`.

-1. [Download][elementary] elementary OS and [load it][install-medium] onto a [USB flash drive][flash].
+### Get elementary OS

+1. Download the iso from [elementary os][elementary].

+1. Verify the download by running this command from terminal:

+1. ```shasum -a 256 ~/Downloads/elementaryos-0.4-stable-amd64.20160921.iso```

+1. Should result `8035e0a2fbc977d931af22dcefb77ed6fe87815d89188a43e2cb345f13e629cf`

+1. Create a Bootable USB using [Etcher][etcher]

+1. More details on the [elementary Install Guide][install-medium]

+### Install elementary OS
 1. Shut off your Mac and plug in the USB flash drive you created with elementary OS on it.

 1. Holding down the **option** key on your keyboard, press the power button to turn on your computer.